 WMS 433 Psychology of Gender (A,W,Y).
 Cross-listed as PSH 433.
 Prerequisites: PSH 110 or PSH 112.
 Surveys the psychological and social impact of sex differences, sex roles, and the development of gender identity on behavior.
 Examines historical antecedents of gender differences, development of gender identity, and sex differences in performance, attribution, achievement, cognition, interpersonal behavior, psychopathology, and response to therapy to illustrate facts and fictions in gender research.
 3 Cr.
 3 Cr.

-WMS 435 Legal Rights of the Disadvantaged (A,D,I,W).
+WMS 435 Legal Rights of the Disadvantaged (A,I,W,Y).
 Cross-listed as AAS 435, PLS 435.
 As an issue-oriented course, provides an understanding of how the US system can be used to improve the status of the disadvantaged, such as blacks, Hispanics, women, prisoners, the poor, students, Native Americans, homosexuals, and those with mental and physical disabilities.
 3 Cr.

 WMS 436 Gender Issues K-12 (A,I,W,Y).
 Cross-listed as EDI 436.
 Course focuses on the issue of gender in schools K-12.
 It identifies and examines the ways in which gender roles are reinforced in schools.
 It studies the ways in which race and class interact with gender to influence the schooling experience.
 Students learn the ways in which teachers and other educators can promote equitable educational experience for all students.
 3 Cr.